binysebastian/aipsscriptwriter/README.md

 ### Possible error

-Task 'imagr' may take a long time to stop in which case, edit the stop.sh file by putting the corresponding userid and run it.
+Task 'imagr' may take a long time to stop in which case, edit the bash script 'stop.sh' in the output folder file by putting the corresponding userid and run it.
 Currently won't run parallel.